Christine Jensen Burke

-Chris Jensen Burke was the first New Zealand or Australian woman to reach the summit of K2.
-Since climbing Mount Everest on 20 May 2011, Burke has climbed nine other eight-thousander peaks, including K2 on 26 July 2014 and Kanchenjunga on 17 May 2018.
-She is also the first New Zealand or Australian woman to climb the highest mountains on each of the seven continents (Carstensz list) in an endeavour known as the Seven Summits.
+Chris Jensen Burke (born 2 July 1968) is a New Zealand–Australian mountain climber who was the first New Zealand or Australian woman to reach the summit of K2.
+Since climbing Mount Everest on 20 May 2011, Burke has climbed nine other eight-thousanders, including K2 on 26 July 2014 and Kanchenjunga on 17 May 2018.
+She is also the first New Zealand or Australian woman to complete the Seven Summits (Carstensz list).

 Climbing career

-Burke commenced the Seven Summits endeavor by successfully reaching the summit of Mount Kilimanjaro on 6 August 2010, and completed the last of the Seven Summits (in the 'Bass' list) with her successful climb of Mount Elbrus in Russia on 25 July 2012.
+Burke commenced the Seven Summits endeavor by successfully reaching the summit of Kilimanjaro on 6 August 2010, and completed the last of the Seven Summits ('Bass' list) with her successful climb of Mount Elbrus in Russia on 25 July 2012.
 She completed the 'Messner' list on 15 January 2013, on successful completion of her Carstensz Pyramid climb.

 She reached the summit of Mount Everest on 20 May 2011.